katerinaptrv/ao3translate/README.md

 1. **Enter AO3 URL:** Paste the URL of the AO3 fanfiction chapter you want to translate.
 2. **Select Target Language:** Choose the desired language for translation.
-3. **Click "Traduzir":** The application will fetch the chapter content, translate it using Google Gemini Pro, and display the translated text.
+3. **Click "Translate":** The application will fetch the chapter content, translate it using Google Gemini, and display the translated text.

 ## Contributing